Carlos Navarrete Ruiz

 Carlos Navarrete Ruiz (born 26 September 1955) is a Mexican politician affiliated with the Party of the Democratic Revolution (PRD).
-As of 2013 he served as Senator of the LX and LXI Legislatures of the Mexican Congress representing Guanajuato.
-He also served as Deputy between 1994 and 1997.
+He served as Senator of the LX and LXI Legislatures of the Mexican Congress representing Guanajuato.
+He also served as Deputy in the LIV and LVI Legislatures.

 From October 2014 until November 2015 he serves as President of the PRD.

+Navarrete served in the LII Legislature of the Congress of Guanajuato via proportional representation from 1982 to 1985 as a member of the Workers' Socialist Party (PST).